 Lexington:Blue Lab Brewing Company.
 A microbrewery in historic downtown Lexington?
 Yes indeed.
 Sample the beers on tap and take home a growler or keg.

 Abingdon:Wolf Hills Brewing Company.
 Daniel Boone trekked the mountains and valleys along the Great Road and into the Wilderness — today’s Abingdon.
 It was on this southern end of the Great Road that Boone’s dogs encountered a wolf pack from a nearby cave.
 That one sleepless night lives on in legend, and now, in name as Wolf Hills Brewing Company.
-Visit the Wolf Den Tasting Room from 5 to 7 p.m. on Tuesdays or Thursdays, affectionately dubbed “Growler Hours,” to enjoy small-batch brews.
+Visit the Wolf Den Tasting Room daily for “Growler Hours,” and enjoy small-batch brews.

 Check out our Craft Beer Map to find more delicious Virginia beverages and to plan your own craft beer tour.